VladimirMakaev/cqrs-journey-doc/Reference_04_DeepDive.markdown

 references to the aggregate root.
 Every aggregate instance should have a unique identifier.

-## Aggregates and ORMs
+## Aggregates and object-relational mapping layers

-To persist your aggregates when you are using an ORM such as Entity Framework to manage your persistence requires minimal code in your aggregate classes.
+To persist your aggregates when you are using an object-relational mapping (ORM) layer such as Entity Framework to manage your persistence requires minimal code in your aggregate classes.